markand/irccd/MIGRATING.md

   and the `Server.info` returned object has been renamed to `prefix`.
 - The event `onMode` now takes four arguments: server, channel, mode and list of arguments to the mode.
 The previous signature was mostly unusable.
+- The method `Server.mode` has a different signature because it was mostly unusable.

 Plugins
 -------